andreyorst/plug.kak/README.md

 After that you'll need to re-source your `kakrc` or restart Kakoune to let **plug.kak** know that configuration was updated, and use a `plug-install` command to install new plugins.
-More iniformation about commands available in [Commands](#Commands) section.
+More information about commands available in [Commands](#Commands) section.

 ### Keywords and attributes